2018 Annual Review

 benefits of being together.
 The message is clear - give and you will never be alone.'

-An OBOD member’s interpretation of an I Ching reading.
+An OBOD member’s quotation of an I Ching reading, from 'The Living I Ching’ by Deng Ming-Dao

 Imagine a field of stars in the night sky.
 As you stand gazing up in awe at the heavens you start to spot patterns, configurations of stars that seem to ‘belong’ together, some of which you recognize as constellations.
 Each star, and each constellation, is part of one family - the universe - but they also belong to families within families of different galaxies.